gitter-lab/active-learning-drug-discovery/active_learning_dd/README.md

 ## utils

 Contains utility/helper functions for evaluation, metrics, Taylor-Butina cluster computation, and dissimilarity calculation.
-These are words by various strategies.
+These are used by various strategies.

 ---
 ## models